At this time of year there’s a lot of focus on setting your goals for the year ahead. Me included!

 Creating a vision might seem time consuming.
 However, as the Okinawa culture in Japan testifies knowing what inspires us and what gives us energy – your ‘reason for being’ – helps us to live a more fulfilled, longer and happier life.
 So it could be time well invested?

-If you have a vision for 2018, I’d love to hear it in the comments below.
+If you have a vision for 2018 or want to share your theme of the year, I’d love to hear it in the comments below.

 Think this article might be useful for someone, please feel free to share it